 In winter, icy fog pours over snowcapped mountains into the rural valleys of Charlevoix, while in summer, the brilliant blue sky is matched by the deep azure of the St Lawrence.
 At all times of year, this is a stunning outdoors playground.
 For 200 years, this pastoral skein of streams and hills has been a summer retreat for the wealthy and privileged.

 The roads snake north of Charlevoix, but they all spread into dozens of detours as they edge a deeply forested, craggy cleft that tears into the heart of this province: the Rivière Saguenay fjord.
 Overlooking its deep blue waters are windblown, lichen-and-pine studded cliffs that stretch some 500m high.

 As you drive (and drive, and drive) into the heart of the Côte Nord (North Shore), the feeling of frontier becomes ever more pronounced.
-At some point the patchwork of agriculture becomes endless miles of taiga, wide swaths of dark forest, tundra, and past that, the steel-grey St Lawrence, stretching to the Atlantic.
+At some point the patchwork of agriculture becomes endless kilometers of taiga, wide swaths of dark forest, tundra, and past that, the steel-gray St Lawrence, stretching to the Atlantic.

 Around Québec City

 Québec City is surrounded by a quilt of rustic villages, day-tripper-friendly hamlets and suburbs that embrace the Euro-hybrid identity of the ville.
 Other than Lévis, the sights in this area are all on the north side of the river: Wendake, St Gabriel de Valcartier, Stoneham and Parc de la Jacques Cartier to the north of Québec City, and the rest to the northeast.